Food Standards Scotland (FSS) is known as the ‘Controller’ of the personal information provided to us.

 - Responsibility for the approval and enforcement in establishments approved under Regulation (EC) 853/2004 in Scotland is specified within the Food Hygiene (Scotland) Regulations 2006 (as amended).

-- Abattoirs, Cutting Plants and Game Handling Establishments require veterinary control in accordance with Article 4(7) of Regulation (EC) 854/2004 and must therefore be approved and subject to enforcement by FSS.
+- Abattoirs, Cutting Plants and Game Handling Establishments require veterinary control in accordance with Article 18 of Regulation (EU) 2017/625 (Official Controls Regulation) and must therefore be approved and subject to enforcement by FSS.

 - In order to obtain and then maintain approval status, information on approved establishments is held to enable any enforcement of incidents in relation to Regulations and Food Law where appropriate.